These Easy Peasy Heart Softies, are perfect for Valentines Day! They’re super simple to make and a great way to use up scrap fabric.

 Gently and slowly guide your fabric around the shape.
 (Watch the video below to see what I mean.)

-You can stop here, but if you’d like to add a string loop for hanging, keep going!
+You can stop here, but if you’d like to add a string loop to make a heart garland or for hanging, keep going!

 That’s it – so cute!